microsoft/VSDebugAdapterHost/README.md

 Start with the [Wiki](https://github.com/Microsoft/VSDebugAdapterHost/wiki), which contains documentation and walkthroughs to help you bring an existing debug adapter into Visual Studio.

-If you run into bugs or missing features while integrating a debug adapter with Visual Studio, file an [Issue](https://github.com/Microsoft/VSDebugAdapterHost/issues).
+If you run into bugs or missing features while integrating a debug adapter with Visual Studio, you can file an [Issue](https://github.com/Microsoft/VSDebugAdapterHost/issues) or contact the team at vsdahfeed@microsoft.com.

 ## Support for other VS Code components